 If you applied jointly then you will both be given notice of the proceedings, which you will need to acknowledge.

 Our divorce lawyers can advise you on your full range of options and offer you strategic advice on what to do next.

 Civil partnership dissolution

 The process and legal requirements for the dissolution of a civil partnership are exactly the same as for a divorce.
-A civil partnership must have existed for at least a year, the party who initiates the dissolution must provide proof of an irretrievable breakdown based on one or more of the accepted grounds, and financial settlements for the dissolution of civil partnerships are determined in the same way as they are in divorce proceedings.
+A civil partnership must have existed for at least a year.
+The party who initiates the dissolution (and it could be both) must declare that the civil partnership has irretrievably broken down, and financial settlements for the dissolution of civil partnerships are determined in the same way as they are in divorce proceedings.